afmiguel/canvas_lms_connector/README.md

 ## Getting Started

-To get started with Canvas Learning, follow these steps:
+To get started with Canvas LMS Connector, follow these steps:

 1. Clone this repository.
-2. Configure your API credentials.
+2. Install the required dependencies.
-3. Install the required dependencies.
+3. At the first run, you will be prompted to enter your Canvas Learning API key.
+You can find your API key in your Canvas Learning account settings.
-4. Start building your educational applications with Canvas Learning!
+4. Start building your educational applications with Canvas LMS Connector!

 ## Documentation